fenix-blockchain/fenix-pipeline/python/README.md

         await subscriber.subscribe(
             SubscriptionTypes.TRADES_BY_MARKET, 'btc-usdt')
         # just receive messages for the next 10 seconds
+        for i in range(10):
+            if not subscriber.connected:
+                return
+            await asyncio.sleep(1)
         await asyncio.sleep(10)
         # unsubscribe from the `btc-usdt` stream
         await subscriber.unsubscribe(